 Ingredients

-Butter - I used salted butter for this.
+- Butter - I used salted butter for this.
 If you have unsalted you can add a pinch of salt to balance the sweetness.

-Mini marshmallows - They melt faster when they are smaller, but you can use regular marshmallows if that is what you have at home.
+- Mini marshmallows - They melt faster when they are smaller, but you can use regular marshmallows if that is what you have at home.

-Rice crisp cereal - Off-brand cereals or Kellogg’s Rice Krispies will both work for this recipe.
+- Rice crisp cereal - Off-brand cereals or Kellogg’s Rice Krispies will both work for this recipe.

-White candy melts or almond bark - Both coat the dessert well.
+- White candy melts or almond bark - Both coat the dessert well.

-Red food coloring - To give the hearts their red coloring.
+- Red food coloring - To give the hearts their red coloring.

-How to make this Valentines Rice Krispie Treats Recipe
+How to Make Valentines Rice Krispie Treats

 Step One: Melt the butter in a large pot.
 Once melted, add the mini marshmallows slowly and stir until they are melted.